AdventHealth Dade City

-AdventHealth Dade City is a non-profit hospital in Dade City, Florida, United States owned by AdventHealth.
+Florida Hospital Dade City, Inc. (doing business as AdventHealth Dade City) is a non-profit hospital in Dade City, Florida, United States owned by AdventHealth.
 It was purchased from Community Health Systems in December 2017.
 The medical facility is a tertiary and primary stroke center that has multiple specialties.

 History

 1973-1997

 On October 1, 1973, Community General Hospital opened with 65 beds.

 In 1982, Community General Hospital was renamed Humana Hospital-Pasco.

 In late July 1992, Champion Healthcare Corp. from Houston started the process to purchase Humana Hospital-Daytona Beach, Humana Hospital-Pasco and Humana Hospital-Sebastian from Humana, but by early November they changed their mind about purchasing them.

 On March 1, 1993, Humana Hospital-Pasco had its name changed to Dade City Hospital, when Humana spun off its hospitals creating the hospital network Galen Health Care.
 On September 1, 1993, Columbia Hospital Corporation purchased Galen Health Care for $3.5 billion.
 After the merger the hospital network changed its name to Columbia Healthcare Corporation.
 On February 11, 1994, the Federal Trade Commission and shareholders approved a $5.7 billion merger of Columbia Healthcare Corporation and Hospital Corporation of America.
 Creating the hospital network Columbia/HCA Healthcare Corporation.
 In 1997, the hospital was renamed Columbia Dade City Hospital and then just Dade City Hospital.
 And in 1998, it was changed to Pasco Community Hospital.